Speedy (1779 ship): Capture

 The French captured Speedy after she had disembarked her captives.
 Lloyd's List for 27 January 1807, stated that the reports that Speedy, Laten, master, had arrived in the Thames were premature.
 She had parted from the fleet on 27 December, and had not since been heard from.
 Then on 17 February, Lloyd's List reported that the privateer Glaneur, of Saint-Malo had captured Speedy, from Antigua to London, and taken her into Île de Ré on 19 January.
 (Note: Glâneur was a 60-ton (of load), 14-gun privateer built in Saint-Malo in 1806 and commissioned in November 1806.
 She did a cruise under Louis-Joseph Quoniam with 65 men between November 1806 and March 1807.
-Circa September 1807, she departed under Fabre for the cruise during which Scorpion captured her.)
+Circa September 1807, she departed under Fabre for the cruise during which captured her.)

 In 1806, 33 British slave ships were lost; in 1807, 12 were lost.
 The source for this information did not report any vessels being lost on the homeward leg of their triangular voyage.
 However, that may be due to nothing more than not identifying when a vessel sailing from the West Indies was a slave ship returning home.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.

 The registers both carried relatively unchanging information for some years thereafter.
 Speedy was no longer listed in the Register of Shipping after 1813 and in Lloyd's Register after 1814.
 As the registers often carried stale information, a failure to update is the most likely explanation.